Skip to main content

 Frequently Asked Questions

 Rural America experiences many inequities compared to the nation as a whole.
-Often rural residents have fewer individual resources and, on average, are poorer and less educated.
+On average, rural residents have fewer individual resources, lower incomes, and less education.
 This Economic Research Service chart shows the ongoing gap between metropolitan and non-metro poverty rates:

-Additionally, many rural residents face barriers related to access to housing, transportation, food, and water that are safe, healthy, and affordable.
+Many rural residents face additional barriers such as access to housing, transportation, food, and water that are safe, healthy, and affordable.
 These barriers can impact all residents, though they are particularly problematic for those already struggling financially.

 Rural communities also face many environmental challenges.
 Hazardous materials often end up in remote areas where the land is cheap and fewer people overall are put at risk.
 Rural industries like mining and farming bring with them their own dangers and environmental impacts.

-A 2014 article in the Annals of Internal Medicine, Neighborhood Socioeconomic Disadvantage and 30-Day Rehospitalization, examined rehospitalizations based on patients' place of residence.
-The study used the Area Deprivation Index (ADI – data available via the Neighborhood Atlas), a set of measures of socioeconomic deprivation such as poverty level, educational attainment, and household information, to compare neighborhoods.
+A 2014 article in the Annals of Internal Medicine, Neighborhood Socioeconomic Disadvantage and 30-Day Rehospitalization: An Analysis of Medicare Data, examined rehospitalizations based on patients' place of residence.
+The study used the Area Deprivation Index (ADI), a set of measures of socioeconomic deprivation such as poverty level, educational attainment, and household information, to compare neighborhoods.
 Patients in the study who lived in the most disadvantaged neighborhoods were at higher risk for rehospitalization, and nearly one-third of rural patients lived in such locations.
 One contributing factor related to rural readmissions that was not covered in this study is the lack of home health and other supportive services for discharged patients.
+The 2024 article, Using Social Risks to Predict Unplanned Hospital Readmission and Emergency Care Among Hospitalized Veterans, suggests that this is an ongoing issue, showing that readmission risk and emergency department (ED) use are higher for veterans who experience neighborhood deprivation.

 A variety of well-being indexes and tools share data and rankings based on factors that include social determinants of health.
 Some examples include: